 Encryption Techniques

-Encrypting sensitive data is a crucial practice for protecting data privacy in database administration and cloud services.
+Encrypting sensitive data is a crucial practice for protecting data privacy in database administration and cloud storage services.
 Encryption transforms data into an unreadable format, making it inaccessible to unauthorized individuals or malicious software.
 Even if an attacker gains access to the encrypted data, they cannot decipher it without the encryption key.

 A Virtual Private Network (VPN) is a powerful tool that enhances online security and privacy while providing a secure connection between a user’s device and the internet.
-By encrypting data traffic and routing it through remote servers located in various geographic locations, a VPN masks the user’s IP address and location, making it significantly harder for third parties, such as hackers or advertisers, to track and monitor their online activities.
-VPNs are widely used by individuals and organizations alike to protect sensitive information, access geo-restricted content, and maintain anonymity on the internet.
-Whether it’s safeguarding personal data on public Wi-Fi networks or enabling remote employees to securely access company resources, VPNs have become a fundamental component of modern digital privacy and cybersecurity strategies.
+Encrypting data traffic and routing it through remote servers in various geographic locations, a VPN masks the user’s IP address and location, making it significantly harder for third parties, such as hackers or advertisers, to track and monitor their online activities.

 Transparent Data Encryption (TDE)

-Transparent Data Encryption (TDE) is a technique that encrypts the entire database, including data files, log files, and backups.
-TDE operates at the storage level, encrypting data as it is written to disk and decrypting it when read from disk.
+Transparent Data Encryption (TDE) is a technique that encrypts the entire database, including data files, log files, and data backups.
+TDE operates at the storage level, encrypting data as written to disk and decrypting it when read from disk.
 This method provides strong protection for data at rest, mitigating the risk of unauthorized access to data stored on physical storage media.

 Secure Socket Layer (SSL) or Transport Layer Security (TLS)